Marupadiyum: Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The song "Aasai Athigam" is set in the Carnatic raga known as Sindhu Bhairavi, "Ellorukum Nalla Kaalam" is set in Suddha Dhanyasi, and "Nalam Vazha" is set in Madhukauns.
 For the Telugu-dubbed version Director Gari Pellam, all songs were written by Rajasri.

 Release and reception

 Marupadiyum was released on 14 January 1993.
-The Indian Express wrote that the film "looks more like a second-hand import of another man's experiences, told more beautifully no doubt, but not with equal finesse".
+Malini Mannath of The Indian Express wrote that the film "looks more like a second-hand import of another man's experiences, told more beautifully no doubt, but not with equal finesse".
 K. Vijiyan of New Straits Times wrote that it is "a slow-moving movie, not to be attempted when you are tired or sleepy."
 Kalki's critic applauded Mahendra's direction and Rohini's hysteria-based performance as new to Tamil cinema, but gave the film an overall mixed review.
 At the 41st Filmfare Awards South, Revathi won the Filmfare Award for Best Tamil Actress for her performance.
 No print of the film is known to survive, but it is still available on home video.

 In popular culture

-The song "Aasai Adhigam" was featured in the 2019 film Kaithi where it became a trend in Tamil Nadu after its release.
+The song "Aasai Adhigam" was featured in the 2019 film Kaithi where it became viral in Tamil Nadu after its release.